varnishcache/varnish-cache/doc/sphinx/tutorial/peculiarities.rst

 varnishadm
 ~~~~~~~~~~

 Varnish Cache has an admin console.
-You can connect it it through the
+You can connect it through the
 :ref:`varnishadm(1)` command.
 In order to connect the user needs to be
 able to read `/etc/varnish/secret` in order to authenticate.